A comparative study of surviving dwarf galaxies versus what we have uncovered of cannibalized dwarf galaxies.

 The Global Malaysian Astronomy Convention, a conference celebrating works from Malaysian astronomers worldwide, will be held around the same time.
 Join us there too.

-Everything you need to know about Malaysia.
+Everything you need to know about Malaysia and the conference.

 We are proud to be a multi-ethnic country.
 The multi-ethnicity is largely because Malaysia (in particular, the Strait of Malacca) was the central hub of commerce in the 1400-1500s.
 Many Chinese and Indians came here to do business and subsequently stayed here since.
 During the colonial time (Malaysia was basically colonized by everyone - Portugese, Spanish, Dutch, British), many Chineses and Indians were also brought here by the colonizers (especially British) to build the railroads.
-The current racial composition is about 65% Malay, 25% Chinese, 7% Indian, and a small population of indigenous people (about 0.7% in the peninsula and 11% in the Borneo island).
+The current ethnicity composition consists of about 65% Malay, 25% Chinese, 7% Indian, and a small population of indigenous people (about 0.7% in the peninsula and 11% in the Borneo island).

 Durian is commonly known as the "king of all fruits," but is also highly polarized.
 Some people find it extraordinarily fragrant, and some find it pungent beyond belief.
 In fact, Singapore bans durian across all public transport because it is too smelly.
 Durian was produced mostly in Malaysia and Thailand, but it has gained popularity in large parts of Asia in recent years.
 Some countries are so into durian that durian is made into almost everything imaginable -- durian pizza, durian milkshake, durian mooncake, durian puff.
 You name it.
 And yes, you can use durian as a physical defense weapon (Google it).